 Coupon Bight Aquatic Preserve is the southernmost aquatic preserve.
 It is located in the lower half of the Florida Keys archipelago and lies within the boundaries of the Florida Keys National Marine Sanctuary.
 Established in 1990, the Florida Keys National Marine Sanctuary affords a higher level of protection through both state and federal management.
-Facing increasing threats to each of the habitats that comprise the sub-tropical ecosystem of the Florida Keys, this state-federal partnership provides protection to 2,900 square nautical miles surrounding the entire archipelago of the Florida Keys, including the Coupon Bight Aquatic Preserve.
+Facing increasing threats to each of the habitats that comprise the sub-tropical ecosystem of the Florida Keys, this state-federal partnership provides protection to 2,900 square nautical miles surrounding the entire archipelago of the Florida Keys.
+Coupon Bight Aquatic Preserve is also adjacent to the National Key Deer Refuge which was established in 1957 and is managed by the U.S. Fish and Wildlife Service.

 "The Coupon Bight Aquatic Preserve exemplifies valuable and diverse collections of habitat in Monroe County.
 Unique natural areas of seagrass beds containing hard bottom with diverse shallow patch reefs that provide life support for a myriad of bio-diverse resources."